DracoBlue/hateoas-client-js/README.md

 Usage with require.js
 ---------------------

-If you want to retrieve the HttpAgent in your require.js script use (ensure that `hateoas-client-js` maps on `hateoas-client.js` in your requirejs config file):
+If you want to retrieve the HttpAgent in your require.js script use (ensure that `hateoas-client` maps on `hateoas-client.js` in your requirejs config file):

 ``` javascript